What sets ICEA’s certifications apart from other certifications in the childbirth education or the doula field?

 If I have a personal situation come up, how do I make my certification inactive?

-If an ICEA member needs to go inactive, at the time of renewal they will be required to:
+If an ICEA Certified Professional needs to go inactive, before their certification expires they will be required to:

 - Pay an inactive fee